arduino/report-size-trends/README.md

 1. Open the GitHub page of the repository you are configuring the GitHub Actions workflow for.
 1. Click the "Settings" tab.
 1. From the menu on the left side of the window, click "Secrets".
-1. Click the "Add a new secret" link.
+1. Click the "New secret" button.
 1. In the "Name" field, enter the variable name you want to use for your secret.
 This secret is what you will use in the `arduino/report-size-trends` action's `google-key-file` input in your GitHub Actions workflow configuration file.
 For example, if you named the secret `GOOGLE_KEY_FILE`, the input would look like `google-key-file: ${{ secrets.GOOGLE_KEY_FILE }}`.
 1. In the "Value" field, paste the contents of the key file.
 1. Click the "Add secret" button.